gustisuryaa/gustisuryaa/README.md

 <br>
 <p align="center">
   I focus on creating applications that are not only functional but also visually user-friendly.
-My specialization includes <b>UI/UX Design</b> and <b>Apple Swift</b>, along with a solid foundation in Python, HTML, and CSS.
+My specialization includes <b>UI/UX Design</b> and <b>Apple Swift</b>, along with a solid foundation in Python, HTML, CSS and Java.
 As a quick learner and adaptive thinker, I thrive in environments where innovation is a driving force.
 </p>

 <p align="center">